DanielTWScott/lifepy/README.md

 ### Prerequisites
 - Python 3
-- ImageMagick if you want to use `matplotlib` to make a gif
+- ImageMagick (if the user wishes to use the 'matplotlib' package to make a gif similar to that seen above)

 ### Installing
+- The simplest way for the user to install this would be to clone this repository
-- Clone this repository if you want to - I've only tested this on my machine with Anaconda Python
+- It should be noted that this project has only been tested on my machine, using Python 3. [ ] via Anaconda

 ## Running the code